 Credit lines can help you meet your short-term business needs quickly.
-You can use it to start a new work-related project, purchase inventory and supplies, pay bills, and keep your company afloat if you experience a dip in sales.
+For example, you can use it to start a new work-related project, purchase inventory and supplies, pay bills, and keep your small business afloat if you experience a dip in sales.
 In short, you can use your credit line for just about any daily business need you have.

 As you can see, a credit line can be a real lifesaver for your business if you are short on time and cash or if you have been unable to obtain a different form of short-term financing.
 Lastly, a line of credit presents your business with a win-win scenario.

 Not only does it give you instant access to a fixed amount of capital, but it also helps build your business credit rating.
 Each time you draw from your line and pay it back on time, you are giving your credit score a little boost that can help you get better rates in the future.